-In the absence of the mediator, there was a significant direct association between hopelessness (β =-.57, p < .001) as well as depression (β =-.51, p < .001).
+In the absence of the mediator, there was a significant direct association between hopelessness (β =-.57, p<.001) as well as depression (β =-.51, p<.001).
 According to Table 2, in the presence of the mediator, the association between hopelessness and life satisfaction was still significant (β =-.32, p=.002) but reduced, whereas the association between depression and life satisfaction was no longer significant (β =-.12, p=.075).
 The direct effects of sense of coherence (β =.21, p=.003) and ego-resilience (β =.15, p=.003) on life satisfaction were also significant.
 Furthermore, the total indirect effects of depression (β =-.16, p=.001) and hopelessness (β =-.10, p=.001) on satisfaction were significant.
 This points to the joint mediating role of ego-resilience and sense of coherence.

-Furthermore, all of the specific indirect effects were significant, namely, hopelessness to satisfaction through ego-resilience (β =-.05, p=.002) and through sense of coherence (β =-.05, p=.001), as well as depression to satisfaction through ego-resilience ($\beta=-.03$, p=.002) and through sense of coherence ($\beta=-.12$, p=.001).
+Furthermore, all of the specific indirect effects were significant, namely, hopelessness to satisfaction through ego-resilience (β =-.05, p=.002) and through sense of coherence (β =-.05, p=.001), as well as depression to satisfaction through ego-resilience (β =-.03, p=.002) and through sense of coherence (β =-.12, p=.001).
 This indicates that sense of coherence and ego-resilience also independently mediate the hopelessness-life satisfaction relationship and depression-life satisfaction relationship.
-Since the direct effects of depression on satisfaction were not significant while the indirect effects through ego-resilience and sense of coherence.
+Since the direct effects of depression on satisfaction were not significant while the indirect effects through ego-resilience and sense of coherence were, this indicates that these relationships are fully mediated by ego-resilience and sense of coherence.
 In respect of the hopelessness-life satisfaction relationship, the results demonstrate a partial mediating role for ego-resilience and sense of coherence.